Top 5 earthquake-resistant structures from around the world

 What are the different types of earthquakes?

-A random fact about earthquakes: Did you know that there are about millions of earthquakes every single year?
-But don't worry, most of these are very small and virtually imperceptible.
+A random fact about earthquakes: Did you know there are millions of earthquakes yearly?
+But don't worry; most are very small and virtually imperceptible.

 Some of them, however, can be incredibly destructive, crumbling buildings and robbing people of their lives and livelihoods.